hail-is/hail/dev-docs/hail-for-new-engineers.md

 automatically merges into main any pull request that both passes the tests and has at least one "approving" review and no "changes requested" reviews.
 CI uses Hail Batch to run the tests.

-Around this time, the Hail team split organized itself into two sub-teams: "compilers" team and "services" team.
+Around this time, the Hail team organized itself into two sub-teams: "compilers" team and "services" team.
 The compilers team is responsible for the Hail Python library, the compiler, and the associated runtime.
 The compilers team code is entirely contained in the `hail` directory of the `hail-is/hail` repository.
 The services team is responsible for Batch, CI, and the software infrastructure that supports those services.
 Each service has its own directory in the hail repository.
 More information about the structure of the repository can be found in